darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the right order.
 Each subtree of the parse tree turned into a subsequence of the instructions.

-The bytecode we just saw was specific to CPython 3.4; in other versions of Python the bytecode varies, maybe even for this tiny example.
-The code produced by Tailbiter is meant for CPython 3.4 only, and might crash other interpreters.
+The bytecode we just saw was meant for CPython 3.4, and known to work on 3.5; in other versions of Python the bytecode varies, maybe even for this tiny example.
+It might crash other interpreters.
 ASTs are mostly compatible within a major version, like Python 3.*x*.

 ### A symbolic assembly form